djigoio/Siteground-WP-Backup-CLI/README.md

 With this CLI you will be able to connect through SSH to the desired client, generate a ZIP file in the SiteGround server of the "www/" directory, copy that file to the local directory under './backup', delete the server file, and download the zip through SFTP.

 Then, upload this ZIP file to the specified GSC Bucket.

+## TODO
+- Test suite
+- Upload the ZIP to the GCS Bucket
+- Add an env file? so no credential input is needed
 ## Installation